fedenunez/creative-theme-jekyll/bli-guides/bli-advanced-user-guide.md

   <img src="pictures/bli-advanced-user-guide/init-page.png" class="img-fluid" alt="Init page"/>
 </div>

 + **WEBPANEL**: This interface offers home automation control of your setup.
 Control of _NetworkLink_ products is not supported, only Scenes could be fired.
-Being _PRO_, besides _NetworkLink_ products, it will be possible to control all your installation.
+With _BLI PRO_, besides _NetworkLink_ products, it will be possible to control all your installation.
 + **SETUP**: This interface is used for configuring/programming your _BLI_ setup.

 ### Setup interface {#setup-interface}

-The Setup web interface for a _BLI_ does not offer a high degree of customization.
+The Setup web interface of _BLI BASIC_ does not offer a high degree of customization.
 In fact, this interface should be used in exceptional cases as for example: Upgrade your _BLI_ to _PRO_ (see section [*Upgrade to PRO*](#upgrade-pro) for further information).
 After upgrading the Setup web interface is the most important tool for configuring and programming your setup.

 An installer can access the _BLI_ setup interface with the _admin_ user.
 To reinforce security, _admin_ password is by default unknown.
 If for some reason it is necessary to make use of the Setup web interface, the _admin_ password can be reset by activating the Setup button function (2).
 After the button function input, _admin_ password will be _"admin"_ for the next 5 minutes.
 After login you will be immediately asked to modify it.